aropixel/SyliusStockAlertPlugin/README.md

         recipients: ['david@aropixel.com']
 ```

-- Make your 'ProductVariant' entity (in your src/Entity/Product folder) extends the ProductVariant entity of the bundle:
+- use the ProductVariantTrait in your productVariant Entity

 ```
+...
-use Aropixel\SyliusStockAlertPlugin\Entity\ProductVariant as BaseProductVariant;
+use Aropixel\SyliusStockAlertPlugin\Entity\ProductVariantTrait as AropixelSyliusStockAlertProductVariantTrait;
 ...

 /**